Tip Toe (TV series): Production

 The series was commissioned by Channel 4 in February 2025.
 It is written by Russell T Davies and produced by Nicola Shindler for Quay Street Productions with Phil Collinson as a series producer, and Peter Hoar as series director.
 Davies, Hoar and Alan Cumming are executive producers.
-Cunming also leads the cast with David Morrissey.
+Cumming also leads the cast with David Morrissey.
 The wider cast includes Elizabeth Berrington, Denise Welch and Pooky Quesnel, amongst others.

-Filming had begun in Manchester in September 2025.
+Filming began in Manchester in September 2025.